mcpe500/kolosal-cli/CONTRIBUTING.md

 - [License](#license)

 ## Project Overview
-Kolosal Code is a command-line AI workflow tool supporting OpenAI-compatible APIs and Hugging Face models.
+Kolosal Cli is a command-line AI workflow tool supporting OpenAI-compatible APIs and Hugging Face models.
 It is derived from Qwen Code and other Apache 2.0 licensed tooling.
 Our focus is on reliable developer experience, code-aware prompting, and multi-model support.

 ## Prerequisites
 - Node.js >= 20.x (verify with `node -v`)